MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-access-files-sites.md

 ### Public sites or sites with public groups as owners

-One way files can be shared with everyone in your organization is through public sites or sites with public groups as owners.
+One way files can be shared with everyone is through public sites or sites with public groups as owners.
 Sensitivity labels can prevent users from creating public groups or sites.
-This is done by configuring all labels to create private groups/sites and mandating a label for groups/sites.
-For details, see [Use sensitivity labels to protect content in Microsoft Teams, Microsoft 365 groups, and SharePoint sites](/microsoft-365/compliance/sensitivity-labels-teams-groups-sites).
+For details about configuring all labels to create private groups/sites and mandating a label for groups/sites, see [Use sensitivity labels to protect content in Microsoft Teams, Microsoft 365 Groups, and SharePoint sites](/microsoft-365/compliance/sensitivity-labels-teams-groups-sites).

-Another option is to control who can create Microsoft 365 groups in your organization.
-For more information, see [Create a group for users who need to create Microsoft 365 groups](/microsoft-365/solutions/manage-creation-of-groups#step-1-create-a-group-for-users-who-need-to-create-microsoft-365-groups).
+Another option is to control who can create Microsoft 365 Groups in your organization.
+For more information, see [Create a group for users who need to create Microsoft 365 Groups](/microsoft-365/solutions/manage-creation-of-groups#step-1-create-a-group-for-users-who-need-to-create-microsoft-365-groups).

 When implementing either of these solutions, we also suggest you set up a process for users to request creation of public groups and inform your users about the change.